Mihashim4/PC-Hardware-Journey/README.md

 _____________________________________________________

----

----

 ## ⚠️ Important Note About the HDD Swap

-The HDD used in this project already had Windows installed on it from another system.
+The HDD used in this project already had Windows installed from another PC.
-Because of that, the PC needed some time to properly recognize and configure the drive after the swap.
+Because of this, the system needed extra time to properly detect and configure the drive after installation.

-During the first boot, the system showed minor glitches and delays while:
+During the first boot, the PC experienced:
-- Detecting the hardware
-- Loading drivers
-- Configuring boot settings
-- Adjusting to the new PC environment
+- Driver loading delays
+- Boot configuration adjustments
+- Minor lag and temporary glitches

-This is normal when moving a Windows-installed HDD between different computers or motherboards.
+This is normal when transferring a Windows-installed HDD between different systems.

-### 🔧 Possible Issues You May Face
-- Slow first boot
-- Driver installation errors
-- Windows activation warning
-- Boot configuration problems
-- Temporary lag or freezing

-### ✅ How It Was Fixed
+### ✅ Fixes Performed
 - Restarted the PC multiple times
-- Allowed Windows to install required drivers
+- Allowed Windows to install drivers
 - Checked BIOS boot priority
-- Reconnected SATA cables properly
+- Verified SATA connections
-- Waited for Windows setup/configuration to complete

-After the setup process finished, the HDD worked normally on the system.
+After configuration completed, the HDD worked normally.

 ---

-## 💡 Alternative Option – Formatting the HDD
+## 💡 Alternative Solution – Format the HDD

-Another possible solution is formatting the HDD before using it on a different PC.
+Another option is formatting the HDD before using it on another PC.

 Formatting removes:
-- Previous Windows installation
+- Old Windows installation
-- Old drivers
-- System configuration conflicts
+- Driver conflicts
-- Unnecessary files

-This allows the drive to work like a fresh storage device and can reduce boot or compatibility issues.

-### ⚠️ Warning
-Formatting the HDD will permanently erase all existing data, including:
-- Windows installation
-- Applications
+- Previous system configurations
-- Personal files
-- Documents and media

-Always create a backup before formatting the drive.

----

-## 🖥️ Formatting the HDD Using CMD / Terminal
+### 🖥️ Formatting Using CMD

 Open Command Prompt as Administrator and run: